Cravenius/frequent-itemset-mining-web-app/README.md

 - Currently im only implemented the apriori algorithm

 To-do list:
-- using other mining algorithms
+- Using other mining algorithms
-- generate rules
+- Generate rules
-- generate multiple datatables (result from different algorithm)
+- Generate multiple datatables (result from different algorithm)
+- Display is broken when datatable is used to render more than 10 data

 # How to use